what to pack for Milan

 For some reason, the public bathrooms in Milan always seem to be out of toilet paper— even though they’ll cost you a euro to use.
 Throwing a couple of compressed wipe coins into your purse, pocket or daypack will make sure you’ll never have to make do without toilet paper.

 After climbing the 250 stairs at the Iconic Duomo in Milano, you might need to freshen up a bit.
-You’ll be happy to have a travel-size deodorant in your daypack.
+You’ll be happy to have travel-size deodorant wipes in your daypack.
 That way after enjoying the view you’ve earned, you’ll be fresh and ready to take on the rest of the day of sightseeing.
+Each is individually packaged so it fits perfectly in your wallet, purse, or pocket.

 The mosquitos in Italy can be relentless.
 Since there are no screens on the windows at night they come right into your hotel room.
 Rather than spending the night swatting at the annoying buzzing noise in your ear, bring a wall plug that repels mosquitos.
 All you have to do is plug it in and they won’t come anywhere near your room.